alvinmayore24-dev/Mobile-Navigation-App/README.md

 Emergency contacts

 Nearest emergency locations

 Prototype Screens

-The Group 2 prototype is designed around the following screens:
+The prototype is designed around the following screens:

-No.

-Screen

-Main Purpose

-1

-Home Screen
+1 Home Screen
 Main entry point to the application

-2

-Campus Map
+2 Campus Map
 View campus map and locations

-3

-Search Location
+3 Search Location
 Search for a destination

-4

-Route Directions
+4 Route Directions
 Get directions to a destination

-5

-Buildings Directory
+5 Buildings Directory
 Browse campus buildings

-6

-Department Location
+6 Department Location
 Find departments and offices

-7

-Lecture Halls
+7 Lecture Halls
 Find lecture halls and their locations

-8

-Facilities
+8 Facilities
 Find important campus facilities

-9

-Parking & Transport
+9 Parking & Transport
 Find parking and transport points

-10

-Emergency Services
+10 Emergency Services
 Find emergency-related services

-11

-Location Details
+11 Location Details
 View details about a selected location

-12

-Saved Locations / Settings
+12 Saved Locations / Settings
 Manage saved places or application settings

-User Research
+USER RESEARCH

 During the project, the group identified campus navigation as a challenge that can affect students who are unfamiliar with certain parts of the university.